College & Career Center

 - Visit Naviance

 - If you have never registered before, click "I'm new and need to register!"
 Parents create their own Naviance accounts using access codes provided by the Guidance Department.
-Please email Karla Larson if you need an access code.
+Please email Jen Fernandez if you need an access code.

 - Typical Naviance usernames are email addresses as entered by the user when activating the account.